Sarorimah/sarorimah/README.md

 ### Hi there I am Moe 👋

-I'm from Berlin Germany.
+I'm from Berlin-Germany.
 A bit about me:
 - 🔭 I’m currently working on improving my Data Analytics and Data science skills.
-- 🌱 I’m currently learning Deep Learning.
+- 🌱 I’m currently learning Deep-Learning.
 - 💬 Ask me about anything.
 - 📫 How to reach me: https://www.linkedin.com/in/m-ez-sorori/
 - ⚡ Fun fact: I cook Italian food.